symfony/symfony-docs/contributing/code/pull_requests.rst

     as defined in `PSR-1`_ and `PSR-2`_.

-    A status is posted below the pull request description with a summary of any problems it detects or any Travis CI build failures.
+    A status is posted below the pull request description with a summary of any problems it detects or any `Travis-CI`_ build failures.

 .. tip::